 Smith, and student Justin Donohoe collaborated on the research.
 They expected to find that as they simulated objects farther into the distant universe, they would appear smaller, but in fact they found the opposite.

-Radio galaxies have long been known to be powered by twin jets which coming directly from the nucleus and going to the lobes, inflating their lobes and creating giant cavities.
+Radio galaxies have long been known to be powered by twin jets which inflate their lobes and create giant cavities.
 The team performed simulations using the Forge supercomputer, generating three-dimensional hydrodynamics that recreated the effects of these jets.
 They then compared the resulting images to observations of the distant galaxies.
 Differences were assessed using a new classification index, the Limb Brightening Index (LB Index), which measures changes to the orientation and size of the objects.

 ‘We already know that once you are far enough away, the Universe acts like a magnifying glass and objects start to increase in size in the sky,” said Smith.
 “Because of the distance, the objects we observed are extremely faint, which means we can only see the brightest parts of them, the hot spots.
 These hot spots occur at the outer edges of the radio galaxy and so they appear to be larger than ever, confounding our initial expectations.’

 In an email to The Daily Galaxy, Michael Smith, author of The Origin of Stars and Director, Centre for Astrophysics and Planetary Science at The University of Kent wrote:

 “Radio galaxies are powered by supermassive black holes.
 The energy is transmitted through supersonic jets which channel the energy from the nucleus of a galaxy out to distances far beyond the normal bounds of a galaxy.
 If the jets remain intact, they are only stopped by a direct impact with the gas between the galaxies.
 The impact regions are detected as very intense regions of radio emission called hot spots.”